Manfred Honeck: 2000–2006

-2006 to present
+2006–present

 Honeck became the General Music Director of the Staatsoper Stuttgart in the 2007–2008 season, with an initial contract for four years.
 During his tenure in Stuttgart, Honeck conducted productions of Berlioz's Les Troyens, Mozart's Idomeneo, Verdi's Aida, Richard Strauss's Der Rosenkavalier, Poulenc's Dialogues des Carmélites and Wagner's Lohengrin and Parsifal, among other works.
 Honeck formally concluded his tenure with the Staatsoper Stuttgart in 2011.
-On 11 November 2023, Manfred Honeck was appointed Honorary Conductor of the Bamberg Symphony.
+In November 2023, the Bamberg Symphony announced the appointment of Honeck as one of its honorary conductors (Ehrendirigenten).

+In September 2026, the Philharmonia Orchestra announced the appointment of Honeck as its next principal conductor, effective in September 2028.

 Pittsburgh Symphony Orchestra

 In May 2006, in the US, Honeck first guest-conducted the Pittsburgh Symphony Orchestra (PSO).
-In November 2006, he returned to Pittsburgh to conduct the PSO.
+In November 2006, he returned for an additional guest-conducting engagement with the PSO.
 On 24 January 2007, the PSO named Honeck its ninth music director, effective with the 2008–2009 season for an initial contract of 3 years.
 In September 2009, the PSO announced the extension of Honeck's contract to the 2015–2016 season.
 In February 2012, the PSO announced the further extension of Honeck's contract through the 2019–2020 season.
 In September 2018, the PSO announced the further extension of Honeck's contract through the 2021–2022 season.
-In September 2021, the PSO announced the newest extension of Honeck's contract as music director through the 2027–2028 season.
+In September 2021, the PSO announced a further extension of Honeck's contract as music director through the 2027–2028 season.
+In June 2026, the PSO announced the newest extension of Honeck's contract as its music director through the 2032–2033 season.

 Honeck's work with the Pittsburgh Symphony Orchestra has been documented on recordings with the Exton and Reference labels.
-Honeck and the PSO have recorded four SACDs for Reference Recordings, of Strauss tone poems, Dvorak's Eighth Symphony and Janacek's Jenufa Suite, Bruckner's Fourth Symphony, and Beethoven's Fifth and Seventh symphonies.
+Honeck and the PSO have recorded four SACDs for Reference Recordings, of Strauss tone poems, Dvorak's Eighth Symphony and Janacek's Jenufa Suite, Bruckner's Fourth Symphony, and Beethoven's Fifth and Seventh Symphonies.
 Honeck and the PSO's recordings of Bruckner's Symphony No. 4 and Dvorak's Eighth Symphony and Janacek's Jenufa Suite were nominated for Grammy Awards in Best Orchestral Performance in 2015 and 2014, respectively.

 Awards

-Honeck was awarded the honorary title of Professor by the Austrian Federal President in 2016.
+The Austrian Federal President awarded Honeck the honorary title of Professor in 2016.
 He holds four Honorary Doctorates from Duquesne University, Carnegie Mellon University, Catholic University of America, and Saint Vincent College.
 In 2018, he was named Artist of the Year by the International Classical Music Awards.
 On 28 January 2018, Honeck and the PSO were awarded the 2018 Grammy Award for Best Orchestral Performance for their recording of Shostakovich Symphony No. 5 and Barber Adagio for Strings.
 The recording won a second Grammy for Best Engineered Album (Mark Donahue, engineer).

 Personal life

 Honeck lives in the village of Altach, Vorarlberg, Austria with his wife Christiane and their six children.

-Honeck is a Roman Catholic, known for praying prior to his performances.
+Honeck is a devout Roman Catholic, known for praying prior to his performances.